 1) Periodic data traffic: For the periodic traffic pattern D3, Figures 8-12 show the packing ratio, delivery reliability, delivery cost, deadline catching ratio, and latency jitter in different protocols. tPack tends to enable higher degree of packet packing (i.e., larger packing ratio) than other protocols except the CC protocol.
 The increased packing in tPack reduces channel contention and thus reduces the probability of packet transmission collision, which improves data delivery reliability.
-The reduced probability of transmission collision and the increased number of information elements carried per packet in tPack in turn reduces delivery cost, since there are fewer number of packet retransmissions as well as fewer number of packet is due to intense channel contention.
+The reduced probability of transmission collision and the increased number of information elements carried per packet in tPack in turn reduces delivery cost, since there are fewer number of packet retransmissions as well as fewer number of packets generated.
+Note that the low delivery reliability in simplePack is due to intense channel contention.